mattznyc/mattznyc.github.io/index.md

 * Piloted a project integrating FigShare, Dryad, and other data repositories into Wiley author and publishing workflows

 **At IEEE**
-* Author disambiguaion
+* Author disambiguaion project
-* Open Access Megajournal
+* Open Access Megajournal project

 **At UTSW Medical Center Library**
 * Dallas Medical Images project